9.

 Measurement Science and Technology: 2022 Outstanding Reviewer Award.

-Awarded scholarship in form of full fee waiver to attend the European Virtual Summer School on Adaptive Optics (7-10 June, 2021) .
+Awarded scholarship in the form of a full fee waiver to attend the European Virtual Summer School on Adaptive Optics (7-10 June 2021) .

-Awarded SPIE International Day of Light (IDL) micro-grant (funding $1000) for conducting outreach activities during inaugural edition of IDL 2018 (total 14 awardess across the globe).
+Awarded SPIE International Day of Light (IDL) micro-grant (funding $1000) for conducting outreach activities during the inaugural edition of IDL 2018 (total 14 awardees across the globe).

 INSPIRE fellowship, Department of Science and Technology, Government of India, March 2016-present.